NLP-MVPs/nlp-project/README.md

 Once the list of dictionaries created, we create a [gitMDv2.json](gitMDsv2.json) file, reads the list of dictionaries into a DataFrame, and finally returns the DataFrame.
 The full code and its explanation can be found at [acquire.py](https://github.com/NLP-MVPs/nlp-project/blob/main/acquire.py) in this repo.

 ## Prepare
-Once the data was acquire, the prepare.py module turns the data into a useable DataFrame by doing the following:
+Once the data was acquired, the wrangle.py module turns the data into a useable DataFrame by doing the following:
+* Drops duplicate rows since each row should be a unique README
 * Applies the basic_body_clean, tokenization, removestop_words, and lemmatizes functions to the readme body text and returns the output as gitMDs['clean'].
 * Applies the basic_code_clean, tokenizizatize, and removestop_words functions to the top_code and returns it as gitMDs['top_code_cleaned]